-RAHM EMANUEL, MAYOR STEPHEN W. BEARD, CHAIR
+RAHM EMANUEL, MAYOR WILLIAM F. CONLON, CHAIR

 The City's Governmental Ethics Ordinance covers the conduct of all City employees and officials.
-It addresses conflicts of interest, working outside jobs, accepting gifts, employing relatives, engaging in political activity, and other topics.
+It addresses conflicts of interest, working outside jobs, accepting gifts, business travel, employing relatives, political activity, and other topics.
 It restricts what you can do in and after your City service.

-Mayor Emanuel introduced important changes to the Ordinance, and the City Council adopted them.
-It is important to understand the ethics restrictions generally, so that you can spot "ethics issues" and obtain advice where appropriate.
+In recent years, Mayor Emanuel introduced important changes to the ethics law, and the City Council adopted them.
+It is important to understand the restrictions generally, so that you can spot "ethics issues" and obtain advice where appropriate.

-This guide outlines key restrictions.
-It is not intended to be all-inclusive, provides summary information only, and is not a substitute for confidential Board advice.
+This guide outlines the key restrictions.
+It is not intended to be all-inclusive, provides summary information only, and is not a substitute for a Board advisory opinion.

-If you have questions about whether an action you are considering complies with the City's ethics laws and standards, please ask for a confidential advisory opinion from the Board of Ethics.
-The Board is an important resource.
+If you have questions about whether an action you are considering complies with the City's ethics laws and standards, please request a confidential advisory opinion from the Board of Ethics.
+The Board is an important resource for you.
 Please use it.